 Read about: Missing out on compounding returns?

 Solution: Look for suitable financial product and investment according to your risk and profile.
 An experienced wealth planner should be working out your financial goals and objective instead of pushing you to take up a specific product.
-Ensure that all your financial goals and objectives are on track by reviewing your Investment Portfolio with your financial advisor periodically.
+Ensure that all your financial goals and objectives are on track by reviewing your Investment Portfolio with your financial adviser periodically.